Infanta Elena, Duchess of Lugo

-Infanta Elena, Duchess of Lugo (Elena María Isabel Dominica de Silos de Borbón y de Grecia; born 20 December 1963) is the first child and eldest daughter of Juan Carlos I (King of Spain from 1975 to 2014) and Queen Sofía of Spain, and third in the line of succession to the Spanish throne.
-She has a younger sister, Cristina, and a younger brother, King Felipe VI.
+Infanta Elena, Duchess of Lugo (Elena María Isabel Dominica de Silos de Borbón y de Grecia; born 20 December 1963), is the first child and eldest daughter of King Juan Carlos I and Queen Sofía.
+As the eldest sister of King Felipe VI, Elena is the third in the line of succession to the Spanish throne.
+She has a younger sister, Infanta Cristina.

+On 3 March 1995, on the occasion of her marriage to Jaime de Marichalar y Sáenz de Tejada, Lord of Tejada, she was created Duchess of Lugo by her father, King Juan Carlos.
+The title, as part of the titles belonging to the Spanish crown, was granted to her for life and her descendants will not be able to inherit it.

-Elena has represented her family abroad on several occasions, having travelled to Germany, the United Kingdom, the United States, Argentina, Japan, Peru, and the Philippines.
+Since the ascension of her younger brother to the Spanish throne, Elena is not part of the royal family.
+However, just as she did during her father's reign, she currently represents the Crown when required by the monarch.
+She has also represented her family abroad on several occasions, having travelled to Germany, the United Kingdom, the United States, Argentina, Japan, Peru, and the Philippines.

 Early life and family

-Infanta Elena was born on 20 December 1963 at Our Lady of Loreto Hospital, now known as ORPEA Madrid Loreto, in Madrid.
-She is the first member to be born in hospital from King Juan Carlos I's family and she is eldest child of King Juan Carlos I, the former Spanish monarch, and his wife, Queen Sofía (the former Princess of Greece and Denmark), She has one sister and one brother.
-In 1987, Infanta Elena met her future husband while she was studying French literature in Paris.
+Infanta Elena was born on 20 December 1963 at Our Lady of Loreto Sanatorium, now known as ORPEA Madrid Loreto, in Madrid.
+She is the first member to be born in hospital from King Juan Carlos I's family and the eldest child of Juan Carlos I, the former Spanish monarch, and Queen Sofía (born Princess of Greece and Denmark).
+She has one sister and one brother.

+Elena studied at Santa María del Camino School in Madrid and got a diploma as teacher of secondary school in 1986, with a specialty in English studies.
+She later moved to Paris in order to study French literature; it was during this time that she met her future husband.
+After working as an English teacher at her childhood school, she graduated in Education Sciences by the Comillas Pontifical University in 1993.